named-data/NFD/docs/manpages/nfdc-face.rst

 Reliability is disabled by default.
 The send queue congestion detection and signaling feature may be explicitly enabled by specifying **congestion-marking on** or explicitly disabled by specifying **congestion-marking off**.
-Congestion marking is disabled by default.
+Congestion marking is enabled by default on TCP, UDP, and Unix stream faces and is disabled by default on all other face types.
 Parameters for this feature can set with the **congestion-marking-interval** option (specified in milliseconds) and the **default-congestion-threshold** option (specified in bytes).